 Using one or more of our directories and reference sources, Wayfinder uses NPI, service data, and procedure groups to accurately determine the most likely facility of care and resolve errors in rendering and referring providers.
 Through this data uplift, Wayfinder improves the data quality and reduces the time you spend preparing data for analysis so you can have more confidence in the insights and conclusions reached.

-Building upon the remastered source data, Kythera Data products are curated to support the most common Healthcare and Life Science use cases.
-Our derived data products deliver patient-level transaction compilations built for targeted healthcare use cases and applications.
+Building upon the remastered source data, Kythera curates Patient Event Assets; these derived data products deliver patient-level transaction compilations built for targeted Healthcare and Life Sciences use cases and applications.
 Analyses using these products are less affected by missingness and errors in raw claims data and deliver more accurate insights faster.

 The Surgical Events asset delivers visibility into surgical activity nationwide and by market, helping answer questions like: